Dr Jessica Sammut

 If I get back pain once I will always suffer from it

 A high percentage of people with back pain make a very good recovery with the right treatment and management.
-People who have experienced back pain in the past may have a predisposition for back pain in the future, but at Whole Health Osteopathy, we place emphasis on teaching you to understand the small warning signals, before they re-develop.
+People who have experienced back pain in the past may have a predisposition for back pain in the future, but at Whole Health Osteopathy, we emphasize teaching you to understand the small warning signals, before they re-develop.

 Back pain is always caused by injury